-The counseling department consists of 3 counselors, 1 counseling clerk, 1 registrar and 1 college and career technician.
+The counseling department consists of 3 counselors, 1 counseling clerk, 1 registrar, 1 college and career technician and 1 Wellness Specialist.
 Each student is assigned to a counselor by the last name.

 Your El Dorado High School Counselors are:

 Mrs. Hamilton: College and Career Technician firstname.lastname@example.org, x11116

 Counselor Connection Newsletter: